saamerm/desktop-tutorial/articles/README.md

 #### Core Project

 The core code is pretty straight-forward to implement.
-We first create an `IInAppReview.cs` Interface through which we will communicate with the Renderer.
+We first create an `IInAppReview.cs` Interface through which we will communicate with the Service.
 Just replace NAMESPACE with your actual namespace:
 ```
 namespace NAMESPACE
 {